V01dDweller/sshtools/README.md

 ### ssh log reading ###

 I find that I freqently need to remember what I did on a collection of hosts on a certain day.
 These scripts allow me to create "daily" reports based on the logging collected by the lssh or tssh.
 The "search" scripts try to pinch out only that commands issued in each session, while skipping whatever output followed, so I can get an idea of what I was doing at the time without too much clutter.
-Note that the scripts are looking for my go-to bash prompt which can be found in my .bash_profile or .bashrc in the dotfile repo.
+The scripts are looking for my go-to bash prompt which can be found in my .bash_profile or .bashrc in the dotfile repo.

 * daily
 * daily2